Heterogeneous Dynamic Logic: Provability Modulo Program Theories: Related Work

-\paragraph{Fibring.} In contrast to logic fibring~\cite{gabbay_overview_1996,gabbay1998fibring} (established for modal logics), Heterogeneous Dynamic Logic goes beyond the fibring of ``truth bearing'' entities that one could expect from a DL with multiple modalities.
-For example, for formulas $\phi_1 \implies \left[\alpha_1\right]_1\phi_1$ of dynamic logic 1 and $\left[\alpha_2\right]_2\phi_2$ of dynamic logic 2, a suitable definition of fibring could (possibly) produce formulas of the form $\phi_1 \implies\left[\alpha_1\right]_1\left[\alpha_2\right]_2\phi_2$ (see also discussion in \Cref{subsec:hdl:simple}).
-However, while merging of truth-bearing entities can encode \emph{some} behaviors observed in heterogeneous systems (e.g. sequential composition), there is a large class of behaviors that \emph{cannot} be modelled by merely merging truth bearing entities since it ignores the programs.
-In particular, we cannot model the looped execution of $\alpha_1$ and $\alpha_2$ which is also essential for our case study (\Cref{sec:case-studies}).
+\paragraph{Fibring.} In contrast to logic fibring~\cite{gabbay_overview_1996,gabbay1998fibring} (established for modal logics), Heterogeneous Dynamic Logic goes beyond the fibring of ``truth bearing'' entities that one could expect from a DL with multiple modalities. \chg{L13}{ For example, fibring could produce formulas of the form $\phi_1 \implies\left[\alpha_1\right]_1\left[\alpha_2\right]_2\phi_2$ (see \Cref{subsec:hdl:simple}) where $\left[\cdot\right]_1$ and $\left[\cdot\right]_2$ represent modalities for distinct programming languages. }{ For example, for formulas $\phi_1 \implies \left[\alpha_1\right]_1\phi_1$ of dynamic logic 1 and $\left[\alpha_2\right]_2\phi_2$ of dynamic logic 2, a suitable definition of fibring could (possibly) produce formulas of the form $\phi_1 \implies\left[\alpha_1\right]_1\left[\alpha_2\right]_2\phi_2$ (see also discussion in Section X).} \chg{ACM}{While}{However, while} merging of truth-bearing entities can encode \emph{some} behaviors observed in heterogeneous systems\del{ACM}{ (e.g. sequential composition)}, there is a large class of behaviors that \emph{cannot} be modeled by merely merging truth bearing entities since it ignores the programs.
+In particular, we cannot model \del{ACM}{the }looped execution\del{ACM}{ of $\alpha_1$ and $\alpha_2$ which is also essential for our case study (\Cref{sec:exemplary_case_study_intro})}.